mseminatore/quartz/README.md

 *A small, fast, portable, real-time operating system written in C.*

 > The name Quartz was chosen because it suggests many of the project design
 > goals.
-Specifically, well-known attributes of Quartz crystals are that they
+Specifically, Quartz crystals are known to be
-> are timely, accurate, precise, and solid.
+> timely, accurate, and precise.
+And of course rock solid.

 ## Why Quartz RTOS

-For fun and for learning, I build many small projects using microcontrollers ranging from 8-bit like PIC and AVR, up to 32-bit processors like the ARM-M0+ (RPi PICO) and Xtensa L7 (ESP32-S3).
+Primarily, Quarts was started for fun and for learning.
+I build many small projects using microcontrollers ranging from 8-bit like PIC and AVR, up to 32-bit processors like the ARM-M0+ (RPi Pico) and Xtensa L7 (ESP32-S3).

-While programming small projects to bare metal is usually adequate, there are times when the the support of a minimal operating system would be useful.
-For example, when multiple tasks and/or multiple cores are needed.
+Programming small projects to bare metal is fun and usually adequate.
+However, there are times when the the support of a minimal operating system can be useful.
+Modern microcontrollers including AVR can efficently support pre-emptive multi-tasking.

 I started by evaluating FreeRTOS and Zephyr.
 Both are highly capable, well supported and mature.
-Still, they both seemed like more than I needed.
+Still, they both seemed like more than I really needed.
 Having previously written a multi-tasking kernel in assembly language as part of the [bintools](https://github.com/mseminatore/bintools) project I decided to create my own.